LibrariesHacked/librarieshacked.github.io/_posts/2014-10-07-connecting-data.md

 tags:
     - Local government
     - Software
-published: false
+published: true
 ---

 Open data is widely considered to be a 'good thing'.
 Greater organisation and government transparency leads to a better informed public and creative re-use of that data.

 The government promote an open data policy.
 The service design manual on gov.uk includes [a page on open data](https://www.gov.uk/service-manual/technology/open-data.html).
 Key phrases:

-- You should publish all public data, unless it is private data collected from people or restricted for national security reasons
+> You should publish all public data, unless it is private data collected from people or restricted for national security reasons ...
-- Your open data should be user-friendly and findable.
-You should support people who want to reuse it and provide guarantees about how it will be made available
+> Your open data should be user-friendly and findable.
+You should support people who want to reuse it and provide guarantees about how it will be made available ...
-- Public bodies should actively encourage the reuse of their public data.
+> Public bodies should actively encourage the reuse of their public data.

-... and many more such examples.
-It reads as a manifesto in support of open data, and will be gratifying for people keen for public data to be published in reusable formats.
+... and more such examples.
+It reads as a manifesto in support of open data, and will be gratifying for people keen for public data to be openly published.

-Despite this, for a local council the question will still be 'why?', and though arguments for open data are compelling, they are rarely ones that provide a measurable cost saving, yet they often present implementation costs.
+Despite this, for a local council the question will still be 'why?', and though arguments for open data are compelling, they are rarely ones that provide a measurable cost saving.
+Yet they often present implementation costs, even just through time spent.

 #### What data does a council have?

 Councils are not typically organisations that are on top of the data they hold.
 They may have the following systems:

 - an electoral registration database for those registered to vote.
-- a library member database.
+- a library membership database.
 - a database of planning and licensing applications with associated data on individuals (those who have made applications and those who have commented on applications).
 - a CRM (customer relationship management) database used to keep track of engagement with residents.
 - a revenues and benefits system with details of those paying/receiving money from the council (e.g. council tax/housing benefit).